 TIC embraces automation as a way to increase competitiveness and make manufacturing jobs safer and more creative and is building an Innovation Campus to ensure small manufacturers can access industry-leading machinery.
 With the help of Autodesk experts and software solutions, TIC aims to realize its Net-Zero objectives and construct the campus in collaboration with multiple community stakeholders by leveraging Autodesk’s common data environment capabilities.
 The Autodesk Foundation is also working with TIC to incorporate best-in-class ESG tracking to measure and monitor the environmental footprint of its enterprises for customers.

-Learn more about how the Industrial Commons is building a more resilient, equitable, and sustainable future.
+Learn more about how The Industrial Commons is building a more resilient, equitable, and sustainable future.